 Exago version 2016.3 comes with a new feature that can help improve the performance of report execution: Database Aggregation.

 Aggregates are calculations performed on a group of data rows.
 For example, counting the number of rows in a group is an aggregate calculation.
-In Exago, we would do this by putting the formula AggCount in a Group Footer or Report Footer section.
+In Exago, this is done by using an aggregate formula in a Group Footer or Report Footer section.

-Other supported aggregate formulas are AggSum, AggAvg, AggMax, and AggMin.
+Supported aggregate formulas are AggCount, AggSum, AggAvg, AggMax, and AggMin.

-In previous versions of Exago, or with this feature turned off, the Exago application calculates aggregates by individually pulling each detail row from the database, and then applying a formula.
-For small reports, this is usually acceptable, but in reports with large numbers of rows which don't need to see row data, performance can be reduced.
+Exago calculates aggregates by individually pulling each detail row from the database, and then applying a formula.
+For small reports, this is usually acceptable, but in reports with large numbers of row, where you don't need to see the row data, performance can be reduced.

-Most databases have the ability to do aggregate calculations on the back-end, and this feature allows Exago to query the database to do those calculations automatically.
-This way, Exago only pulls one row from the database, instead of many rows.
-This can lead to a significant performance improvement in large reports.
+Most databases have the ability to calculate aggregates themselves.
+This tends to be much faster than performing the calculations at the application level.
+The Database Aggregation feature allows Exago to push these calculations to the database.
+This allows Exago to retrieve only one row from the database, which contains the query, instead of all the individual data rows.
+This can be a significant performance boon, especially for large reports.

 Enabling Database Aggregation

-Admins can enable this feature on an application-wide basis by toggling the following Admin Console setting to True, or by editing the config file:
+Admins can enable database aggregation by toggling the following Admin Console setting to True, or by editing the config file: